anjali067verma/medicare-emr/README.md

 ### 2. Backend Logic (Python)

-The `appointment_service.py` file contains the canonical implementation of the business logic, data models, and conflict detection algorithms.
+The `appointment_service.py` file contains the canonical implementation of the business logic.

 To run the logic verification suite: